New! BD Essentials: Turn your team into growth advocates

 Many metrics can be tracked, but which KPIs are best to improve your BD process?

-In Change Factory’s article, “Common mistakes with KPIs, they identified the three most common mistakes business make when selecting KPIs:
+In Change Factory’s article, “Common mistakes with KPIs, they identified the 3 most common mistakes business make when selecting KPIs:

 1. Selecting KPIs that were not actually key performance indicators.